98ZhaoJeffrey/HT6-2021/README.md

 -   ~Convert JS to TS~
 -   ~Implement multiple lists~
--   Switch to React context for user auth
+-   ~Switch to React context for user auth~
--   Create search bar
+-   Create search bar (need to integrate with API)
 -   Integrate an API to work with pagination
 -   Add history and rating system
 -   Create a lowest price locator
 -   Deploy website
+-   Use own dataset since the API doesn't allow many api calls